vtsukur/take-a-REST/README.md

 `./gradlew integrationTest`

-`integrationTest` task starts Tomcat container, runs integration tests and closes Tomcat once tests have finished running.
+`integrationTest` task starts Tomcat container, runs integration tests and stop Tomcat once tests have finished running.

-Right now stop command produces the following exception:
+Right now procedure of stopping Tomcat is accompanied with the following exception:

     Failed to check for ThreadLocal references for web application [/let-us-take-a-REST] java.lang.NullPointerException